smartcat-labs/cassandra-diagnostics/README.md

 #### Request Rate Module

 Request Rate Module uses codahale metrics library to create rate measurement of executed queries.
-Rates are reported for select and upsert statements using configured reporters in configured periods.
+Rates are reported for configurable statement types and consistency levels using configured reporters in configured periods.
 Default reporting interval is 1 second.

 #### Metrics Module